mongodb/specifications/source/auth/auth.rst

     function onOIDCRequestToken(serverInfo: OIDCMechanismServerStep1): OIDCRequestTokenResult

-The driver MUST use a lock when calling a callback, and check for a cached result when the lock is acquired.
+Callbacks can be synchronous and/or asynchronous, depending on the driver and/or language.
+Asynchronous callbacks should be preferred when other operations in the driver use asynchronous functions.

+Before calling a callback, the driver MUST acquire a lock, and verify that there are no valid cache credentials before calling the callback.
 This is because request callbacks may involve human interaction, and refresh callbacks could use refresh tokens that can only be used once.

+The driver MUST provide a way for the callback to be either automatically cancelled, or to cancel itself.
+This can be as a timeout argument to the callback, a cancellation context passed to the callback, or some other language-appropriate mechanism.
+The timeout MUST respect the client side operation timeout if set, or 60 seconds.

 If the callback does not return an object in the correct form of ``OIDCRequestTokenResult``, the driver MUST raise an error.
 The driver will inspect that the correct properties are given, but MUST NOT attempt to validate